 Early Life of Sake Dean Mahomed:

 Sake Dean Mohamed was born in Patna in May 1759, in a Bengali Muslim family.
 He also grew up in Patna city.
 It is said that he belonged to the elite family of Indian Nawabs of Bengal.
 His ancestors worked in the Mughal courts.
-He studied alchemy and other science subjects.
-He worked in the British army as a surgeon and practitioner.
-He worked under Captain baker.

 His First Book, The Travels of Dean Mahomed: